At the Remote Site

 To hear receiver audio at the control site, you select a control site playback device from the Start RX selections.
 To send mic audio from the control site to the remote, select a control site recording device from Start Mic.
 Its not flowing yet.
 Next “Connect audio” which, if the login at the remote succeeds, the two Start buttons are enabled.
 Start RX for headphone audio and Start Mic to send mic audio.

-The “exclusive allocation” buttons set the Windows exclusive allocation for RX incoming or mic outgoing.
+The exclusive allocation buttons set the Windows exclusive allocation for RX incoming or mic outgoing.
 It is recommended to leave the exclusive allocation off so that other Windows applications can make sounds in your headphones while you are involved in remote control.
 Exclusive allocation is supposed to provide less latency.
 “Supposed to” is in the hands of the audio device manufacturer’s device driver.
 For the microphone side, I have found the exclusive setting to be a crap shoot, depending on the device driver.
 For some devices it works better than non-exclusive but for others, it doesn’t work at all.
-Exclusive allocation also enables lower latency because the sound card deals in much smaller audio snippets in exclusve mode than shared.
+Exclusive allocation also enables lower latency because the sound card deals in much smaller audio snippets in exclusive mode than shared.
 Once you are routing audio over the internet, adding a couple of dozen milliseconds of latency for non exclusive access will be small contribution to the total end-to-end.

 The correspondence between the audio devices at the remote, and those at the control site are these: